 Josie MacDonald was not hearing things—at least not things other people could hear.
 He’d woken up with a pounding headache and a cacophony of voices overwhelming his ability to think.
 But his wife was asleep in bed, the kids still snoozing in theirs.
 The house was dark and otherwise empty—so why was his world so loud?

-He stumbled to the bathroom and downed three aspirin, splashing a handful of water into his mouth to help them go down.
-Sinking to the floor he clutched his head between his hands, struggling to remember those pressure points Bonnie always touted for her migraines.
-That’s right – his temples!
+He stumbled to the bathroom and swallowed three aspirin, splashing a handful of water into his mouth to help them go down.
+Sinking to the floor he clutched his head, struggling to remember those pressure points Bonnie always touted for her migraines.
+That’s right—his temples!
 He shifted his hands and pressed, praying urgently for the pain to dissipate.
 As he rubbed his fingers in a circular motion, the voices began to shift and focus.

 Bri tightened her grip on the basket dangling from her hands, the woven rim tapping against her knees.
 Soft wisps of shredded fabric shifted in the bottom of the basket but she paid them no attention as the sound of the start-chimes suddenly rippled through the air.
 The first step was always the hardest so Bri took a deep breath and charged forward before her legs could argue with her brain.